SNikalaichyk/cLocalFileShare/README.md

 # cLocalFileShare

 The **cLocalFileShare** module contains the **cLocalFileShare** DSC resource that provides a mechanism to manage local file shares.

-Supports Windows Server 2008 R2 and later.
+*Supports Windows Server 2008 R2 and later.*

+You can also download this module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/cLocalFileShare/).

 ## Resources